scttnlsn/nettle/README.md

 Optionally specify `host`, `port` and collection `prefix` (defaults to `'fs'`) when creating a store.

-Simple example of inserting a buffer into the store:
+Putting an entity into the store:

     store.put(new Buffer('foo'), function(err, doc) {
         console.log(doc._id);
     });

-And later retrieving it:
+Getting an entity out of the store:

     store.get(id, function(err, buffer) {
         console.log(buffer.toString());
     });

     // -> 'foo'

+Removing an entity from the store:

+    store.delete(id, function(err) {

+    });

 Processing
 ----------